patrimart/colls-wa/README.md

 1. Webpack converts the dynamic `import` to `document.createElement('script')`.
    This prevents the library from being used in a web worker.
 Need to preserve `import`.
+   May just need to write vanilla JS and avoid Webpack.

 ## How to install